FagnerMartinsBrack/str-replace/README.md

 # String Replace

-Replace Strings like a boss.
+A simple, lightweight JavaScript API for replacing a String like a boss

+* No dependency
+* Fluent interface

 ## Why?